MarkAlexanderBennett/MarkAlexanderBennett/README.md

 I started self learning coding in Java in September 2021 with the aim of one day gaining employment as a developer.
 I have been fortunate as my closest friend is a Backend java Developer and he has been my mentor and guided me along the way.

+I have completed many online tutorials including University of Helsinki MOOC Java Programming I and II which can be found in my 'Certificates' Repo.